jqphu/Mindless/DIARY.md

 There is no easy way to poll a future to completion.
 In order to test my async fn's I bring a full runtime.

+## Connection granularity
+A connection per request?
+A connection per transaction?
+A connection held forever?

+Let's keep this very fine grained and start with a connection per transaction.
+This is the cleanest and easiest to implement.

+Long connections are bad due to connection issues.

+Connection per request may be more optimal (do lots of work before at once) but this is an optimization.
+And what do we say to early optimizations?
+Not today!

 On a metanote.
 The fact that I can ask a question to a discord chat and get a response in a few minutes is fascinating.
 What a great time to be learning.

+## Build scripts

+Currently Cargo build needs the database set up to run sql queries.
+We need to write a python script that wraps cargo build and sets up the DB if it doesn't exist!
+TODO...

+Also needs to set up database url.

 # [2020-08-03]  17:45 - 19:40
 Goal: